Walkability

 In urban planning, walkability is the accessibility of amenities within a reasonable walking distance.
-It is based on the idea that urban spaces should be more than just transport corridors designed for maximum vehicle throughput.
-Instead, it should be relatively complete livable spaces that serve a variety of uses, users, and transportation modes and reduce the need for cars for travel.
+This concept is based on the idea that urban spaces should serve purposes beyond mere transport corridors designed for maximum vehicle throughput.
+Instead, the objective should be to create relatively complete, livable spaces that serve a variety of uses, users, and transportation modes, thereby reducing the need for cars for travel.
 The first of the ten principles of New Urbanism is walkability.

+Etymology

+In a 1961 book, The Death and Life of Great American Cities, Jane Jacobs proposed radically new principles for rebuilding cities by increasing urban diversity, density, and dynamism, or in effect: to crowd people and activities together in a jumping, joyous urban jumble.
+While her seminal book never used the term walkability, a New Urbanism was launched.

+To bring Jacob's vision into the urban planning mainstream, empirical research was needed.
+In 1994, Lawrence D. Frank and Gary Pivo provided some of the earliest and frequently cited quantifications of the link between urban design and walking.
+In 2001, Frank and Engelke published a frequently cited review of evidence for the claim that urban design can increase walking and biking and improve public health.

+In 2003, the term walkability was repeatedly used in a frequently cited academic article: Environmental Correlates of Walking and Cycling.
+Based on a comprehensive literature review the authors concluded that high density urban design, walking, and public health were empirically interrelated.
+They also called for the creation of a walkability index.

+In 2004, another highly cited article, Obesity Relationships with Community Design, Physical Activity, and Time Spent in Cars, quantitatively linked walkability to obesity.
+A 2026 commentary by Margaret B. Nolan refers to the article as remarkably prescient.

-The term "walkability" was primarily invented in the 1960s due to Jane Jacobs' revolution in urban studies.
-Within a few decades, the concept became popular because of its health, economic, and environmental benefits.
+The term walkability became popular because of its health, economic, and environmental benefits.
 It is an essential concept of sustainable urban design.
 Factors influencing walkability include the presence or absence and quality of footpaths, sidewalks or other pedestrian rights-of-way, traffic and road conditions, land use patterns, building accessibility, and safety, among others.